 Remember that all funds collected, raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting belong to the troop and must be used for the purposes of Girl Scouting.
 Funds are administered through the troop and do not belong to individuals.

-No matter how much your troop plans on saving or spending, you'll need a safe place to deposit your troop dues, product sale proceeds, and other funds.
+No matter how much your troop plans to save or spend, you'll need a safe place to deposit your troop dues, product program proceeds, and other funds.
 If you've stepped up to lead an existing troop, you may inherit a checking account, but with a new troop, you'll want to open a new bank account.

-Each GSSEM troop must open its own independent troop bank account in accordance with the steps outlined in the Troop Banking Package.
-Troop bank accounts may not be combined with other organization or booster club accounts.
+All GSSEM troops must open their own independent troop bank account per the steps outlined in the Troop Banking Package.
+Troop bank accounts may not be combined with other organizations, booster club accounts, or personal accounts.

 Recommended Banks